 “Global Winners” means the six selected winning Contestants (5 category winners and 1 grand prize winner, as described in section 11.2) of the Global Competition.

 “HeidelbergCement” means both HeidelbergCement AG (Berliner Straße 6, 69120 Heidelberg, Germany) and CBR Cementbedrijven N.V.
 185 Chaussee de la Hulpe, Brussels 1180, Belgium.

-“Jury” means either the global jury or one of the national jury, as described in section 7 of these Terms and Conditions.
+“Jury” means either the international jury or one of the national juries, as described in section 7 of these Terms and Conditions.